-When you interview for a job opportunity, you should prepare some questions to ask your interviewer(s).
+When you interview for a job opportunity you should always prepare questions to ask your interviewer(s).
 Interviewers typically reserve time during an interview to allow a candidate the opportunity to learn more about the company or their potential role.
 This time is often kicked off with the interviewer asking, “Do you have any questions for me?”

-When preparing questions for an interviewer, it’s important to consider who is interviewing, and what is their professional expertise.
+When preparing questions for an interviewer, it’s important to consider who is interviewing you, and what is their professional expertise?
 Some industries and companies use recruiters, team members, and managers as part of the interview process for candidates.
-For example, in an interview process for a software engineering role, the candidate may be interviewing with a recruiter, who then forwards them to the supervisor for the position.
-The information you can learn from the two professionals varies.
-When speaking with a supervisor, take the opportunity to get to know their management approach or their expectations for a new hire.
+For example, in an interview process for a software engineering role, the candidate may be interviewing with a non-technical recruiter, who then forwards them to the technical team lead for the position.
+The information a candidate can learn from the two interviewers varies.
+When speaking with a team lead or supervisor, take the opportunity to get to know their management approach or their expectations for a new hire.
 In conversations with the recruiter, ask more general and organizationally based questions about the company.

 Recruiters and Human Resource Professionals

 Professionals associated with recruitment or human resource (HR) functions tend to see the company or departments from an organizational perspective.
 These professionals are commonly brought in to assist in the facilitation of a hiring process for an open role.
 Many companies utilize HR or recruiting professionals to screen candidates by having them review application materials and conduct initial conversations.